zencart/documentation/content/dev/code/158_language_files.md

 In the process of doing this work, the language files were reviewed for duplicates, and consolidation was done where appropriate to reduce the burden on translators.
 So some constant definitions have moved or been renamed - be sure to apply your changes and customizations with this in mind.

-### Loading a language file from a Storefront Plugin
+### Loading a storefront language file

-If you need to specifically include a **core** language file, logic that was used in Zen Cart 1.5.7 and before was:
+If you need to specifically include a core language file, logic that was used in Zen Cart 1.5.7 and before was:

 ```
   $langfile = DIR_WS_LANGUAGES . $_SESSION['language'] . '/modules/order_total/' .  'ot_group_pricing.php';